BLS scenario 8 is the eighth BLS scenario within the BLS Express Study Guide. This scenario covers BLS for the choking adult.

 (True or False) When you finish 30 compressions and open the airway to give rescue breaths, you should open the victim's mouth wide to see if you can visualize the object causing the obstruction and remove it if possible.CorrectIncorrect

-6. You cannot see any obstructing object in the victim's mouth.
+6. You cannot see any obstructing object in the victim's mouth, and you provide 2 rescue breaths.
 What should you do now?CorrectIncorrect

 7. You complete 30 compressions, open the mouth wide and this time you see a piece of meat in the victim's mouth.